 Oral rehydration salts (ORS) is an oral rehydration formula made of dry salts and is recommended by the World Health Organization (WHO).
 You may prepare a solution of ORS for babies at home by mixing salt and sugar in the prescribed quantity of clean drinking water.
 You can also purchase ORS as a powder or as a pre-mixed liquid oral rehydration solution, also called ORS, from a drugstore or pharmacy.

-Taking ORS by mouth replenishes the water and electrolytes lost from the body during health conditions such as diarrhea.
+Oral hydration using ORS replenishes the water and electrolytesiXElectrically charged minerals present in body fluids that regulate the smooth functioning of the nerves, cells, muscles, heart, and brain lost from the body during health conditions such as diarrhea.
 Hence, ORS is a common component of oral rehydration therapy (ORT).

 Keep reading this post to learn more about when babies need ORS, its benefits, the right quantities to administer it, and tips to make ORS at home.